evilsysadmin/kube-devenv/ROADMAP.md

-* ROADMAP

-Lots of things to add or improve
+Things to add or improve:

 - ensure OSX compliance (/)
 - add localstack , to mock aws api (/)